ihadeed/ionic-native-playground/README.md

 # Ionic Native Playground
-This demo Cordova app demonstrates the usage and the features of Ionic Native.
-To read more about Ionic Native please visit their [repo here](https://github.com/driftyco/ionic-native).
+This demo app puts all the plugins below in action, using Ionic Native wrappers.
+To learn more about Ionic Native, please visit their [repo here](https://github.com/driftyco/ionic-native).

 ## Implemented plugins
 - Action Sheet